 I’d say that I chose my colours for a week away, but in practice my winter wardrobe is actually twenty shades of black with a few small contrasts.
 If yours is more vibrant, then you probably already have a few themes, of which you can pick one.

 Then it’s maths time.
 If you’re wearing tops and bottoms, then you need two or three tops to each bottom.
-If I can, I’ll take all the tops I’ll need, as there’s potential for washing to take ages to dry.
+If I can fit them in, I’ll take enough tops for at least three days to avoid the hassle of trying to wash and dry them quickly.
 Plus you’re traveling to enjoy the experience, not to test out the laundry facilities of the world.
 I’m wearing one big jumper on the way out, and will pack another, plus a thinner layering piece.
 Everything in my bag will go with everything else.